December 2005 Iraqi parliamentary election: Fraud allegations

 On 22 December 2005 Sunni Arab and secular Shiite factions demanded that an international body review election fraud complaints, and threatened to boycott the new legislature.
 The United Nations rejected the idea.

 Large demonstrations broke out across Iraq on 23 December to denounce the elections.
 Protesters said that the elections were rigged in favor of the main religious Shiite coalition.
 Many Iraqis outside the religious Shiite coalition allege that the elections were unfair to smaller Sunni Arab and secular Shiite groups.
 As many as 20,000 people demonstrated after noon prayers in southern Baghdad.
 Over 2,000 people demonstrated in Mosul, accusing Iran of involvement in the election.

 Sheik Mahmoud al-Sumaidaei of the Association of Muslim Scholars, a major Sunni clerical group, told followers during prayers at Baghdad's Umm al-Qura mosque that they were "living a conspiracy built on lies and forgery."

-Violence grew over the controversial election results.
-Car bombings and attacks on US and Iraqi officials continued after the elections.
-In Mosul Qusay Salahaddin, a Sunni Arab student leader was abducted and killed after leading a demonstration against the election results.
-Some 2,000 fellow students gathered at the mosque where Salahaddin's body was taken.
-Sunni's quickly accused militia forces loyal to one of the main parties in the Shiite Alliance bloc for Salahaddin's death.
-No group has yet claimed responsibility for the murder.
+Violence in Iraq increased following the election on 15 December.
+The president of the Students' Union of Mosul University, Qusay Salahaddin, was abducted and killed after leading a demonstration against the election results.
+Approximately 2,000 students gathered at the mosque where his body was transported, accusing militia forces affiliated with one of the main parties in the Shiite Alliance bloc for Salahaddin's murder.
+No group has yet claimed responsibility for the killing.